What should you do when your car dies, and you still owe money on it?

 Lemon laws might help you avoid an expensive repair if your engine is seized or the transmission goes out while you still owe money on an auto loan.
 If you meet these criteria, you could force the manufacturer to provide you with a replacement vehicle.

-• The dealer or manufacturer is unable to rectify the engine defect after a reasonable number of attempts or time confined in the shop
+- The dealer or manufacturer cannot rectify the engine defect after a reasonable number of attempts or time confined in the shop.

 The Better Business Bureau runs a dispute resolution service to help consumers arbitrate lemon law, warranty, and class action cases.
 Tap into this resource if you need help asserting your legal rights.